pkro/Java-Masterclass/readme.md

 - all participants: hosts
 - common network configuration: one or more hosts act as servers, the other hosts as clients
 - can be on the same host (e.g. local web server with browser as client)
-- common protocols: TCP and UDP
+- common protocols: TCP and UDP (user datagram protocol)
+  - TCP: needs handshake, haserror checking, tight coupling between client / server
+  - UDP: non reliable, fast connection without response using datagrams (self contained message that is not guaranteed to arrive); used for messaging, video streaming
 - **ports** are used to route data to the correct target application on the host
 - IPv4: 4 integer segments separated by dots (32 bits), IPv6: 8 hexadecimal segments separated by colons (128 bits)
 - TCP: Transmission Control Protocol: establishes 2-way connection between hosts